Skip to content

 Boilerplate

-1. Append your plugin nameCamelCase to the union type PluginId in src/utils/constants.ts
+1. Append your plugin to the plugins record in src/utils/storage.ts

 ts